Content

 The following are prevalent myths about penis size.

 Particularly if they perceive their penis to be small, some men may see it as a limiting factor in their sexual ability or sex life.
-But, sexual satisfaction is not solely dependent on penis size.
+But sexual satisfaction is not solely, or even primarily, dependent on penis size.
 Communication, technique, and emotional connection play essential roles in achieving satisfaction for both partners.

 In the same 2015 study, the preferred girth measurements were 5 inches and 4.8 inches, respectively, for one-time sexual encounters and long-term partners.

-There’s little research available examining the preference of men who have sex with men.
+There’s little research available examining the preferences of men who have sex with men.

 Other factors that likely play a large role in determining sexual satisfaction include: